Lighter (Nathan Dawe song): Writing and production

 Ella Henderson wrote "Lighter" with British songwriters Tre Jean-Marie and Jonny Lattimer.
 The song was "ballady and slow" which "didn't fit her artist profile at the time".
 Henderson "had a lot of other releases planned and it wasn't really right for her".
 She sent the song to Nathan Dawe, who "sped it up, pitched the vocal up and completely transformed it".
 Henderson "thought it was sick and wished [Dawe] luck with it".
 Dawe and his management felt that "Lighter" should feature a verse from a British rapper, similar to his previous single "Flowers" (2019), which features British rapper Jaykae, leading to the decision to feature KSI on "Lighter".
 Dawe explained, "I've known of KSI for a long time and I've been quite a fan of his work...
 His music recently that's started to come out, the quality [of it has] been really good...
 I was listening to [his album] thinking, 'KSI's actually sick!'
 So I [asked] my manager, "What do you think?
 Would [KSI] work?'
 [My manager said], 'Let's reach out [to him].'"
 They sent the track to KSI, who listened to it and "thought it was an absolute banger" and agreed to "jump on it".
 KSI recalled, "When I heard [the song], I thought, 'This is a smash!'
 I knew instantly what I needed to do to elevate it to another level."
 KSI wrote a verse for "Lighter" at his home in London.
 He recalled that "it took [him] a couple of hours to write the verse".
 He recorded the verse at an arranged recording studio session which "took less than an hour".
 Dawe could not be present at the recording studio due to COVID-19 pandemic travel restrictions, but he spectated the session via Zoom.

 Music and lyrics

 "Lighter" is an upbeat house track.
 Henderson's vocals are sped-up and pitched-up.
 She sings about leaving a toxic relationship and feeling happy that the relationship has ended and not carrying a burden.
 The lyrics give inspiration to those who are struggling through a breakup, heartbreak, or even through losing a toxic person in their life, and feeling better despite the hard times.
 Henderson's chorus builds up to a piano-house drop.
-KSI's energetic rap verse is introduced in the break of the track, leading to "Lighter" being labelled as a crosssover of house and rap.
+KSI's energetic rap verse is introduced in the break of the track, leading to "Lighter" being labelled as a crossover of house and rap.
 Dawe described "Lighter" as "a summer anthem [with] a feel-good vibe".
 The staff of Sport Playlists similarly described "Lighter" as an "anthemic slice of feel-good dance music" that was "written with summer in mind".